Office of the Vice President for Student Affairs

 LBJ Student Center 5-9.1

-The Dean of Students Office provides ombuds services to assist currently enrolled students in addressing university related concerns (e.g., university instructor/professor, employer challenges, etc.) utilizing applicable university policies, procedures or rules.
+The Dean of Students Office provides ombuds services to assist currently enrolled students in addressing university related concerns (e.g., university instructor/professor, employer challenges, etc.) utilizing applicable university policies, procedures, rules, or best practices.
 The Dean of Students Office also makes referrals to other campus departments or offices when necessary.

 To use this service, students must complete the online Intake Form located at dos.txstate.edu/services/Ombuds-Services.

-The Testing, Evaluation, and Measurement Center (TEMC) offers a variety of services at Texas State University’s San Marcos (SM) and Round Rock campuses that are categorized into four distinct units: Testing Lab Services; the Academic Testing for Students with Disabilities (ATSD) office; Scanning Services; and, the Testing Center, Round Rock.
+The Testing, Evaluation, and Measurement Center (TEMC) is composed of four offices that offer a variety of services at Texas State University’s San Marcos and Round Rock campuses: Testing Lab Services; the Academic Testing for Students with Disabilities (ATSD) office; Scanning Services; and, the Testing Center, Round Rock (TCRR).

-The Testing Lab (SM) and Testing Center, Round Rock administer a number of tests, including:
+The Testing Lab in San Marcos and Testing Center, Round Rock administer various tests, including:

 - CLEP exams and departmental exams-for-credit